asc-csa/Scisat-App/scisat_app/readme.md

 ## Navigation and files

- - app.py is the main application where each component and the layout of the application is defined
+ - [scisat.py](scisat.py) is the main application where each component and the layout of the application is defined

- - controls.py contains the options for the some of the components (e.g. dropdowns)
+ - [controls.py](controls.py) contains the options for the some of the components (e.g. dropdowns)

- - header_footer.py contains the html for the government of Canada header and footer.
+ - [header_footer.py](header_footer.py) contains the html for the government of Canada header and footer.
 This html is injected into the main app.

- - /assets contains various files for the styling of the application (images, resizing, css)
+ - [/assets](assets) contains various files for the styling of the application (images, resizing, css)

- - /data contains the raw data in NetCDF format
+ - [/data](data) contains the raw data in NetCDF format

- - /data_cleaning contains python scripts used to clean the extracted data
+ - [/data_cleaning](data_cleaning) contains python scripts used to clean the extracted data

- - messages.pot and /translations contains translation information
+ - [messages.pot](message.pot) and [/translations](translations) contains translation information

- - config.py specifies the languages available for translation
+ - [config.py](config.py) specifies the languages available for translation

 ## Accessibility and branding